 This webinar showcases how correlating nanomechanical and nanoelectrical measurements can lead to a greater determination of properties.
-Moreover, it demonstrates how Bruker’s new solution, the NanoElectrical Lab, can correlate both the mechanical and electrical data at each single pixel to provide an increased understanding of sample properties while also lengthening the usable lifespan of AFM tips.
+The speaker demonstrates how Bruker’s new solution, the NanoElectrical Lab, can correlate both mechanical and electrical data at each single pixel to provide an increased understanding of sample properties while also lengthening the usable lifespan of AFM tips.

 During the session, the speakers explore the following topics:

 Nanoelectrical Applications of AFM Instruments